Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Finite-Time Two-Timescale Set and Center Manifold - Procedure

+Provided that $\mathcal{X}$ satisfies Def.~\ref{definition1}, where ${\cal X}$ is now assumed to be a domain of $\mathbb{R}^n$, we can look for a normally hyperbolic center manifold in ${\cal X}$.
+Within ${\cal X}$, the points in the set

+satisfy a necessary condition for being on a finite-time center manifold.
+Whether or not this set, or a subset of it, is a submanifold of ${\cal X}$ has to be determined to the extent it can from numerical results, which is also the case with the ILDM method \cite{MaasPope}.
+We proceed under the assumption that the set is a manifold that can locally be parametrized by $n^c$ of the $n$ system coordinates and represented as a graph.
+Situations with folded or multiple center manifolds, or where the set is an object of fractal dimension are possible; see \cite{Lorenz} for an example of analyzing the case of a fractal attractor, though not characterized as the set (\ref{finiteS}).

-Provided that $\mathcal{X}$ satisfies Definition \ref{definition1}, we can take the next step which is to look for a slow manifold in ${\cal X}$, where ${\cal X}$ is now assumed to be an open set in $\mathbb{R}^n$.
-Within ${\cal X}$, the points on a candidate finite-time slow manifold ${\cal S}(T)$ are defined implicitly by the orthogonality conditions in (\ref{finiteS}).
-Rather than use local eigenvectors to form an approximate basis for the orthogonal complement to $E^s$ as in the ILDM method, we propose using the appropriate Lyapunov vectors to form the basis for $(E^{s})^\bot$ as given by the following proposition.
+Rather than use eigenvectors of $D\mathbf{f}(\mathbf{x})$ to form an approximate basis for the orthogonal complement to $\mathcal{E}^c$ as in the ILDM method \cite{MaasPope}, we use the appropriate Lyapunov vectors to form the approximate basis as prescribed in the following proposition.